-The College also has a peer mentoring program PALs (Peer Assistants for Learning).
-For more details, contact Gale Keraga (Director of Peer Mentoring and Academic Counselor, 388-6493).
+The College also has a peer mentoring program, Minerva Mentors.
+For more details, contact Gale Keraga (Director of the Academic Achievement Office, 388-6493).

 Disabilities

 Students interested in support services for learning disabilities should refer to "Disabilities" in the Student Services section for additional information.
 Students are also encouraged to consult with the Director of Student Support Services, in the Dean of Students office.